zhou-yuhan/zhou-yuhan.github.io/_pages/about.md

 I am an undergraduate in School of Electronic Engineering and Computer Science (EECS) in Peking University.

 I am about to persue my Ph.D. in [SOAR](https://soar.group/) group and advised by Prof. [Chenren Xu](https://soar.group/chenren/).
-My research interests are distributed and networked systems, especially network function virtualization (NFV) and mobile networks.
+My research interests are wireless networks and mobile systems, especially next generation network access technology.

 __Email:__ zhouyuhan[AT]pku[DOT]edu[DOT]cn